FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/index.rst

 **Storage security control**

-The permission control mechanism based on distributed storage controls access in a flexible and delicate way by implementing the restriction on the storage access fpr exterior accounts (tx.origin), which includes contract deployment, table creation and writting.
+The permission control mechanism based on distributed storage controls access in a flexible and delicate way by implementing the restriction on the storage access for exterior accounts (tx.origin), which includes contract deployment, table creation and writing.

 .. toctree::
    :maxdepth: 1

    node_management.md
    certificate_blacklist.md
    permission_control.md